Let’s take a detailed look at where you can buy wholesale soap supplies and soap making equipment.

 Lye is a necessary ingredient used in the cold process soapmaking recipes, it has become a more difficult item to buy throughout local retailers.
 Most of them have removed lye crystals from visible sale on the shelves as it was being used for alternate purposes by less-desirable elements.
 You may need to ask at the counter for lye and present identification.

-However, I have managed to locate soap making Lye on Amazon many times and at the time of writing the best available at a reasonable price is the Red Crown High Test Lye.
+However, I have managed to buy lye for soap making online at Amazon many times and at the time of writing the best available at a reasonable price is the Red Crown high test lye.
 I purchased this specifically for cold-process soapmaking, and yes it worked beautifully.

 Melt & Pour Ingredients